 Since 2014, the Market Model used by the EMC results in the Marginal Generation Type to be CCGT.
 This is the generation type of the most costly supply in the dispatched supply mix.
 It sets the wholesale electricity price.

 In this period, the power generation sector has been crushed by massive overcapacity of CCGT capacity.
-And this capacity can easily generated any additional demand at a similar marginal cost.
+And this capacity can easily generate any additional demand at a same or similar marginal cost.

 The wholesale electricity price does not significantly change unless there is a change in the Marginal Generation Type.
 The overcapacity of CCGT capacity makes sure that this will not happen.
 In other words, the supply curve of the Market Model is practically flat.